marianmeres/demino/README.md

 additional `DeminoContext` parameter, and unlike with `Deno.serve`, it may return anything, not just the `Response` instance. -->

-The route handler signature is:

 ```typescript
 function handler(req: Request, info: Deno.ServeHandlerInfo, context: DeminoContext): any;
 ```

-Typically, the route handler returns a `Response` instance, but it may, in fact, return `any` value which will be converted to a `Response` instance automatically.
+Typically, the route handler returns a `Response` instance, but it may, in fact, return `any` value, which will be converted to a `Response` instance automatically.

 ### Midlewares